cofcsecurity/cofcsecurity.github.io/source/schedule/index.md

 Oct.
 3   | Intro to Windows
 Oct.
 5   | Windows and The Range
 Oct.
 10  | Offensive Security
 Oct.
-12  | Introduction to NMAP
+12  | HiveStorm Practive
 Oct.
 17  | Fall Break No Meeting
 Oct.
 19  | The Range Practice
 Oct.
-24  | Windows PowerShell
+31  | Intro to Firewalls
 Oct.
-26  | Windows and Vulnerabilities
+24  | Intro to Firewalls
 Oct.
-31  | Intro to Firewalls
+26  | Windows Powershell
 Nov.
 2   | Firewalls on End Devices
 Nov.
 7   | Introduction to Offensive Security
 Nov.
 9   | The Range Practice